 Penneo provides its clients with configurable security features.
 It’s up to the individual customer to personalize the security level for access, sharing, and data confidentiality.
 Similarly, users have the choice to activate our built-in encryption functionality before sending documents for signing.

 We always recommend using the strictest settings applicable to the specific use case to ensure greater protection.
-In the most rigorous case, all access to customer data is restricted using multi-factor authentication, and data is always transmitted relying on end-to-end encrypted channels.
+In the most rigorous case, all access to customer data is restricted using multi-factor authentication, and data is always transmitted relying on encrypted channels.

 When you send out a document for signature via Penneo, you can check the box “The case file contains sensitive information”.
-By doing so, your document will be end-to-end encrypted and the recipient will have to use their e-ID to access said confidential document.
+By doing so, your document will be encrypted and the recipient will have to use their e-ID to access said confidential document.

 Penneo also encrypts data at rest.
 Sensitive data and Personally Identifiable Information (PII) are encrypted following the cryptographic standards defined by the National Institute of Standards and Technology (NIST).
 In particular, our security system follows the Advanced Encryption Standard (AES), a NIST specification for the encryption of electronic data that was originally adopted by the U.S. federal government and has now become the industry standard for data security used worldwide.